xwmx/nb/README.md

 `nb` stores notes in notebooks, and `nb` sets up your initial "home" notebook the first time it runs.

+By default, notebooks and notes are global, so they are always available to `nb` regardless of the current working directory.

 ### 📝 Working with Notes

 #### Adding Notes